Please contact us for more information or to place an order.

 Spirocore (Thomastik-Infeld, Austria)

 These steel strings have a fairly bright sound, not unlike Chromcor, though slightly harder and with a little less warmth.
 As with other steel strings, they are very reliable, pitch-wise, and tend to keep their tone for a long time.
 The Spirocore “tungsten” cello G and C are a very popular, though expensive string for professionals and advanced students.
 They have a big, rich sound with good projection.
 The “silver” cello G and C strings have a brighter, edgier sound that the “tungsten” and are not so popular.
 Spirocore tungsten on the C&G is often mixed with the D&A of Larsen.
-(Available for violin, viola and cello)
+(Available for viola and cello – violin on request)